InspiryThemes/realhomes-docs/docs/import-demo.md

 ### **Step 6**

-To import Customizer settings you have to install **Customizer Export/Import Plugin**.
+To import Customizer settings you have to install [Customizer Export/Import](https://wordpress.org/plugins/customizer-export-import/).

 Once the plugin is installed and activate then navigate to **Dashboard → Appearance → Customize → Export/Import** and then select the customizer.dat file for the relevant design variation (Classic or Modern).